CourseReps/ECEN452-SP18/Students/lisamsmith/lab-8/README.md

 For Rat Race:

 Below are the calculations and the values used in the HFSS simulation at 2.5 GHz.
-The values of lenght and width were found using an online calculator.
+The values of length and width were found using an online calculator.

 ![lab_8_eq2](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/lisamsmith/lab-8/lab_8_eq2.PNG)